bucs110a0spring22/ch-4-lab-conniedeng303/README.md

  For my parameter functions, I wanted to create a function that would be able to adjust the period and y-axis of my sin graph.
 To do this, I looked up the equation that would shift the sin graph, and adjusted my parameters to fit in the equation.
 The new parameters that i created were period and y-axis, which I could input values to change how the sin graph looked.

 Summary of Feature Added:
-For my function, I created a game of cat and mouse,
-I created a function called catchooses which chooses the side that the cat decided
+For my function, I created a game of cat and mouse, where I I created a function called catchooses which chooses the side that the cat decided

 ## KNOWN BUGS AND INCOMPLETE PARTS: